Remi-Coulom/joedb/doc/source/intro.rst

 Joedb is the Journal-Only Embedded Database.
 Joedb keeps tabular data in memory, and writes a journal of all modifications to a file.
 The whole data history is remembered, and it is possible to re-create any past state of the database.

-Storing data history allows efficient incremental updates in distributed applications.
-Joedb has a network protocol that lets multiple processes access a shared journal :doc:`concurrently <concurrency>`.
+It has a network protocol, and can operate in a distributed fashion, a bit like :doc:`git for structured data <concurrency>`.

 Joedb comes with a compiler that takes a database schema as input, and produces C++ code.
 The generated C++ data-manipulation code is convenient to use,